Luke-Berzins/movie_nominations/PLAN.md

 Save nomination lists if the user leaves the page

+Animations for loading

-Animations for loading, adding/deleting movies, notifications
+adding/deleting movies,

+notifications

 Create shareable links